Before I start, I will preface this with “not all councillors”.

-I have blacked out the identity of the councillor in question as it would serve no purpose here to identify them.
-Anyone familiar with the exchange will know who it is anyway.
 The original tweet that I quoted was about a very close pass that I was subjected to, in which a car was driven past probably about 30cm away from me at 38 miles-per-hour.
-The response to it shows the level of ignorance that I’ve unfortunately come to expect from some councillors (but not all).
+The response to it shows the level of ignorance that I’ve unfortunately come to expect from some councillors.

 Many people replied to the councillor’s tweet providing clear evidence and rational arguments demonstrating why the response was wrong and inappropriate.
 The response of the councillor to that was to block each of those users immediately.
 The councillor then blocked me the following day.
 I have a granddaughter who currently has a habit, when she doesn’t want to interact with someone, of turning her head to face away from them, as if she is thinking: “if I can’t see them, they are not there”.
 This is quite cute from an 18 month old child; it’s not nearly so from a supposedly grown-up, elected representative of a borough council.